Newbury Volunteer Fire Department

 The fire station is located on the south side of St. Route 87 just east of Auburn Road.
-With an 11,700 square foot building, we house 2 advanced life support rescue squads, a pumper/rescue, pumper/tanker, 75' aerial ladder, pickup truck utility vehicle/grass unit, 6x6 Polaris Ranger, and a rescue boat.
+With an 11,700 square foot building, we house 2 advanced life support rescue squads, a pumper/rescue, pumper/tanker, 75' aerial ladder, 1 ton first responder/grass unit, 6x6 Polaris Ranger, and a rescue boat.
 The building also has offices, a kitchen meeting/training room, locker/gear room, and a dispatch/radio room.

 We currently have 12 members who have responded to 345 calls so far this year, and 635 calls in 2019.
 We provide fire and EMS services to our community.
 Our members participate in the county wide dive/rescue/recovery team, and the multi-county tanker shuttle program.